TheRSGuide/TheRSGuide-Content/README.md

 Welcome!
 This repository contains the MDX content for The RS Guide website.
 This is a submodule that gets merged into the main Next.js [Fumadocs](https://fumadocs.dev/) application at build time.

+> [!TIP]
+> Updates made to the content here will be reflected on the [BETA site](https://beta.thersguide.com), not the [LIVE site](https://thersguide.com).
+> The transition from the live site to the beta site is set to happen in January of 2025

 ## Table of Contents

 - [How to Contribute](#how-to-contribute)